 SFM and biodiversity.
 There is a close relationship between ecosystem resilience and forest biodiversity (Thompson et al. 2009).
 Resilience is an emergent property of ecosystems that is conferred at multiple scales by genes, species, functional groups of species, and the processes within an ecosystem.
 From an ecological perspective, SFM attempts to manage and maintain ecosystem resilience.
 To accomplish this, biodiversity must be maintained because of its functional roles in maintaining ecosystem processes (as well as for other reasons, such as for its intrinsic, spiritual, aesthetic, scientific and economic values and for moral reasons).
 Thompson et al. (2009) suggested that the relationship between biodiversity, productivity and the resilience and stability of forests is a key element of adaptive management, particularly in light of climate change.
 Therefore, maintaining biodiversity in space and time is a critical aspect of SFM.
-Biodiversity conservation should be considered at the landscape scale (among others).
+Biodiversity conservation should be considered at the landscape level.
 According to ITTO/IUCN (2009), many tropical forest species require a variety of habitats that they use at different times of the year or for different periods of their life cycles; these habitat should be provided for in forest zoning and harvesting patterns.
 Methods are available to help achieve a balance between different components of a landscape mosaic that will provide optimal conditions for a broad range of species and populations.

 SFM and protection of soils, water, climate and carbon stocks.
 Managing forests has a bearing on maintaining the productivity and quality of soil, water and carbon stocks within the forest.
-It also plays a crucial role outside the forest in maintaining downstream water quality and flow and in reducing flooding and sedimentation and in contributing to adapt to climate change and to mitigate greenhouse gases from the atmosphere.
-Quantitative indicators of the effects of forest management on soil, water and carbon storage include such measures as soil productivity within the forest, data on water quality and average and peak water flows for streams emerging from the forest and data on the sequestration rate and the capacities of forests to hold carbon in its five carbon pools (living and dead biomass above and below ground, litter and organic soils.
+It also plays a crucial role outside the forest in maintaining downstream water quality and flow as well as in reducing flooding and sedimentation.
+The forests contribute to adaptation to climate change and to mitigate greenhouse gases from the atmosphere.
+Quantitative indicators of the effects of forest management on soil, water and carbon storage include such measures as soil productivity within the forest.
+Data on water quality and average and peak water flows for streams emerging from the forest are crucial.
+Furthermore, data on the sequestration rate and the capacities of forests to hold carbon in its five carbon pools which are living and dead biomass above and below ground, litter and organic soils are also equally important to be obtained.
 This kind of information is still difficult and expensive to obtain and is seldom available for more than a limited number of sites, as each site has its own specific characteristics.